MacchiatoCreamCheese/Go-senpai/README.md

 An agentic Go coach that pairs KataGo with an LLM to help you play, review, and drill.

-> **Status:** Work in progress — game engine, analysis pipeline, and coaching backend are implemented.
-UI design has not been done yet; the frontend is functional but unstyled.
+> **Status:** Core feature set is complete: game engine, analysis pipeline, coaching backend, and a styled React frontend.
+KataGo and LLM keys are optional — the game layer works without them.

 ---